open-austin/open-austin.github.io/_posts/2016-04-12-designing-for-civic-solutions-workshop.md

 The event will be free and open to the public.
 No design or development skills are necessary to attend this workshop.

+### Workshop Faciltators

+**Eric Boggs** is an interaction designer at Blackboard in Austin, TX, focused on designing mobile applications for students.
+He believes in the power of design to help address large scale social issues, and has completed a variety of research projects on student loan debt, family caregiving, and healthy shopping to inform product and service innovation.
+Eric graduated from the Austin Center for Design in 2013.

+**Bhavini Patel** is a freelance UX Experience Researcher & Interaction Designer.
+Bhavini has worked in collaboration with Projekt202, Chaotic Moon Studios, Wondros, Zogotech and Saatchi and Saatchi.
+She is a graduate of Austin Center for Design and splits her time between Los Angeles and Austin.

+**Laura Galos** is a design researcher at IBM in Austin, Texas.
+Her past projects include research in aging and family dynamics, service design, and ad technology.
+She is a 2015 graduate of Austin Center for Design with certification in Interaction Design and Social Entrepreneurship.

+**James Lewis** is a curious, passionate interaction designer who likes to embrace the ambiguity of complex problems, creating clear solutions for both the end user and client.
+He previously worked to change hearts and minds in the political advocacy and non profit arenas.
+Now he works as a user experience designer at IBM designing products for developers who work with big data.

+**Samara Watkiss** arrived at interaction design as a profession and calling by pursuing the most inspiring aspects of her work as a set designer, pedal-powered machine builder, graphic designer and refugee-liaison and asking how they all connected.
+After several years of working as an Interaction in Boston, she moved to Austin, TX to complete a degree in Interaction Design and Social Entrepreneurship at the Austin Center for Design.
+She now leads a human-centered design initiative for a local cyber security company.

 ### Goals for this workshop
 Upon completion of the workshop, Participants will learn how to: